patrl/patrl.github.io/actl2018notes.markdown

   e.g., the interpretation of *hugs* is the set of ordered pairs $⟨x,y⟩$, such that $x$ hugs $y$.

+## A note on type-setting conventions

+- When we think though the meaning of the English NP "Homer", we need to distinguish three levels:

+  - The object-language expression "Homer", which will be set in the same typeface as my notes.
+This is an NP/DP in the natural language English.

+  - The metalanguage expression $\metalang{Homer}$, which is an individual constant in the vocabulary of our formal language – I'll set metalanguage expressions in a serif typeface.

+  - The person $\entity{Homer}$, who is an entity in our domain.
+I'll typeset entities in the domain in a fixed-width typeface.

+- It's important to be mindful of these distinctions as we move forwards...I'm not perfect, and I might typeset things incorrectly sometimes.
+It's good practice for you to correct me if/when this happens!

 ## Semantics iv